F A Meier

-Frederic Alfred Meier (4 February 1887 – 13 February 1954) was a British school master and headmaster of Bedales School, with a special interest in practical methods of teaching Physics.
+Frederic Alfred Meier (4 February 1887 – 13 February 1954) was a British schoolmaster and headmaster of Bedales School, with a special interest in practical methods of teaching physics.

 Early life and education

 Meier was born in Bromley, Kent, the son of German immigrant parents Caspar Gottlieb Meier and Frieda Fincke.
-He was educated at Quernmore School, Bromley, before going to London University where at the age of 19 he gained a BSc in Engineering with first class honours.
-He had a year's practical experience as an engineering apprentice at Yarrow's shipbuilding works on the Thames before going as an Exhibitioner to Trinity College, Cambridge, gaining 1st class in the Maths Tripos Pt 1 and 2nd class in Natural Sciences (Physics) Tripos Pt 2.
+He was educated at Quernmore School, Bromley, before going to London University where at the age of 19 he gained a BSc in engineering with first class honours.
+He had a year's practical experience as an engineering apprentice at Yarrow & Company's shipbuilding works on the Thames before going as an Exhibitioner to Trinity College, Cambridge, gaining 1st class in the Maths Tripos Pt 1 and 2nd class in Natural Sciences (Physics) Tripos Pt 2.
 The rest of his life was spent in the teaching profession.

 In 1919 he married Sheena MacKenzie, daughter of a Scottish Presbyterian minister, and they had two daughters.
 He was known as Alfred to his family and close friends, but to many colleagues (and pupils) he was always Freddy or Freddie.